-Although FedDif improves the learning performance of FL, it may become a critical issue for FedDif to require additional communication resources for diffusion.
-The diffusion mechanism may consume immoderate communication resources if PUEs send local models to minimize the IID distance without considering the channel condition.
 For example, PUEs may transmit the model to maximize the learning performance despite poor channel conditions.
-This may deteriorate the communication quality of the entire UEs in the networks and prolong the entire training time.
-Therefore, designing a communication-efficient diffusion strategy is important to determine the trade-off between learning performance and communication costs.
-Auction theory enables the diffusion strategy to find a feasible solution that maximizes learning performance and minimizes communication costs.
-Moreover, the theory is suitable for all users to achieve their objectives competitively without sharing private data \cite{ref:auction1, ref:auction2}.
+This can degrade the communication quality for all UEs in the network and prolong the overall training time.
+Therefore, it is essential to design a communication-efficient diffusion strategy, and auction theory is suitable for determining the optimal point between learning performance and communication costs and competitively achieving all user objectives without sharing private data~\citep{ref:auction1, ref:auction2}.